Esgrove/othellogame/README.md

 C++20.
 Uses [CMake](https://cmake.org/) as the build system, and [fmt](https://github.com/fmtlib/fmt) library for sensible string formatting and colored text (stringstreams :unamused:).
-Follows the [ISO](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rl-camel) recommended naming style (*snake_case*), which sadly very few C++ codebases seem to be using (in my experience).
+Follows the [ISO](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rl-camel) recommended naming style (*snake_case*), which sadly not that many C++ codebases seem to be using (in my experience).
 Code formatting is handled by [ClangFormat](https://clang.llvm.org/docs/ClangFormat.html).

 * main.cpp